emberjs/guides/source/object-model/computed-properties-and-aggregate-data.md

 ## `[]`

-Sometimes a computed property needs to update when items are added or removed from an array.
+Sometimes a computed property needs to update when items are added to, removed from, or replaced in an array.
 In those cases we can use the `[]` array key to tell the property to update at the right time.
-We'll use the obligatory todo list for our examples:
+We'll use the familiar todo list for our examples:

 ```app/components/todo-list.js
 import EmberObject, { computed } from '@ember/object';